mergesort/Boutique/README.md

 #### Swift Package Manager

-The [Swift Package Manager](https://www.swift.org/package-manager) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
+The [Swift Package Manager](https://www.swift.org/package-manager) is a tool for automating the distribution of Swift code and is integrated into the Swift build system.

 Once you have your Swift package set up, adding Bodega as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.